 What happens next?

-The Inspector will hold a hearing on the plan's content and issue a report, which is published by Hertsmere Borough Council.
-The Council then considers this report and determines whether it should proceed to a referendum.
+The Examiner will review the plan's content and issue a report, which is published by Hertsmere Borough Council.
+The Council then considers this report and determines whether any modifications are required before it can proceed to a referendum.

-For information or help relating to this web page please contact the Policy and Transport Team on email@example.com.
+For information or help relating to the public engagement period, please contact the Planning Strategy Team on email@example.com.

 For information about the content or timescales of the neighbourhood plan itself please contact Aldenham Parish Council at firstname.lastname@example.org or see the Radlett Neighbourhood Plan website.